 In accordance with the Institute’s policy of bilingualism, students, faculty members and administrative staff are free to express themselves in either English or French.
 Most papers, take-home exams, etc., are to be submitted electronically but you may be asked to provide a hard copy as well, depending on the preferences of the particular professor.
 In general, to prevent problems with access it is better to send your papers in .doc or .pdf formats.
 Most professors do not have a preference for the citation style used as long as it is consistent; if they feel strongly about the matter they will let you know.

 The Institute does not expect you to have a precise idea of what your thesis topic will be upon acceptance.
 Spend your first year taking courses you are interested in and courses with professors you might eventually be interested in working with on your thesis.
 The late spring and summer between the first and second year is the right moment to settle on a precise topic and ask a professor to be your supervisor.
 By early September, you will have to officially submit a working title approved by your supervisor.
 When thinking about whom you would wish to work with as a supervisor, it might be a good idea to discuss with other students who are at the end of their thesis writing process.
+You can also look at previous thesis works of Graduate Institute students.
 Part of the richness of the Institute is the diversity of backgrounds and profiles of its faculty, and it is in your interest to ask somebody who will in the best position to help you.
 Areas of interest should of course be taken into consideration, but it is also important to find someone you trust and are comfortable with.
 A short plan of the thesis (few pages, depending on your unit and supervisor) is to be submitted before the beginning of your last semester and the final version of the thesis is to be submitted mid-June.
 You will be informed about all the details and deadlines on the website and typically via email as well.

 The Graduate Institute has much to offer, from interesting classes, excellent professors, and great location to networking opportunities – it is up to you to make the most of it.
 Know exactly what you want to get out of the experience and/or explore your options.
 Do you want to continue on an academic path, open your door to the Geneva employment opportunities, learn about a particular issue area, or work with a specific person?
 Make sure to adjust your classes, professors, and grade expectations accordingly.
 It can be challenging to get high grades at IHEID and even much more so if you want to hold a part-time job on the side.
 While nothing is impossible and high grades are surely desirable, a Master’s degree from the Graduate Institute on its own also has its weight.
 Our advice is to take the first semester to see how the Institute works, what you can expect, and how much work you need to put into the classes, and adjust your activities after that according to your specific needs.